 In Open Space/Recreation and Public Use districts, no sign shall be erected, displayed or maintained except as provided below:

-Those signs speciﬁcally exempt from prohibition, including the display of placards for the expression of political, religious, or public service ideas, so long as the placards remain in the physical possession of a person.

 Regulatory signs as may be erected by the City, county, state, or their agencies.

 Signs for the identiﬁcation of public buildings or public premises, or allowed uses in open space/ recreation and public use districts, or valid nonconforming uses existing in open space/ recreation and public use districts.
 These identiﬁcation signs shall not exceed 20 square feet in area.